A General Formulation of the Kinematic Dipole as a Functional of Selection and Source Properties: Beyond the Ellis--Baldwin Approximation: Discussion and conclusions

 \subsection{Summary and outlook}

-In this paper, we have developed a unified theoretical framework for the kinematic dipole in source number counts, without relying on the traditional power-law approximations for number counts and spectral energy distributions.
-For a general parent population $f(\bm y)$ and a general selection function $\mathcal{W}(\bm y,\nhat)$ —including finite bandpasses, multi-band photometry, color and photo-$z$ selection, weighting schemes, and direction-dependent deterministic detection limits— we have shown that the dipole coefficient can be written as the functional
+We have developed a general theoretical framework for the kinematic dipole in source number counts that does not assume power-law counts, a single spectral index, or a monochromatic flux limit.
+For a general parent population \(f(\bm y)\) and a general selection function \(\mathcal W(\bm y,\nhat)\), including finite bandpasses, multiband photometry, color and photometric-redshift cuts, weights, and direction-dependent survey depth, the dipole coefficient is given by the functional response

-This expression explicitly identifies the dipole amplitude as the Doppler response of the selection function, providing a transparent interface between catalog construction and theory.
+This identifies the kinematic dipole amplitude as the Doppler response of the catalog construction itself.

-Through a sequence of idealizations, we have shown that the classical Ellis--Baldwin result is recovered as a well-defined limiting case.
-We have also clarified the relationship between the dipole vector estimated from data and the theoretical coefficient $\mathcal{A}$, making explicit the division of responsibility between estimator statistics and theoretical input.
+We have shown that the classical Ellis--Baldwin result is recovered as a controlled limiting case, and that realistic source mixtures such as AGN+SFG radio catalogs naturally lead to population-averaged response coefficients with covariance corrections.
+We have also clarified the division of roles between dipole estimators, which operate directly on the sky distribution, and the theoretical coefficient \(\mathcal A[\mathcal W,f]\), which translates an observed dipole into a physical velocity.

-Looking ahead, several directions are particularly important: \begin{itemize} \item making survey-specific selection functions $\mathcal{W}$ explicit at the level of catalog construction pipelines (including color cuts, photo-$z$ estimators, quality flags, and weighting), and evaluating $\mathcal{A}[\mathcal{W},f]$ numerically using catalogs or training samples; \item quantifying and separating intrinsic large-scale-structure contributions $\vec{d}_{\rm LSS}$ and systematic effects $\vec{d}_{\rm sys}$ from the estimated dipole vector, using mocks, tomographic analyses, and null tests; \item standardizing the representation of direction-dependent depth and probabilistic completeness for future surveys such as LSST, Euclid, and SKA, in order to enable consistent comparisons of $\mathcal{A}$ across catalogs. \end{itemize} By pursuing these steps systematically, comparisons with the CMB dipole can move from the use of a universal simplified coefficient to survey-specific predictions based on $\mathcal{A}$, thereby sharpening the interpretation of the currently reported tensions.
-Only after such effects are fully accounted for does it become meaningful to assess the possibility of new physics or intrinsic dipole components.
+Several next steps are especially important.
+Survey-specific selection functions should be made explicit at the level of catalog pipelines and used to evaluate \(\mathcal A[\mathcal W,f]\) numerically.
+Large-scale-structure and systematic contributions should be quantified with mocks, tomographic analyses, and null tests.
+Finally, future wide-area surveys such as LSST, Euclid, and SKA will benefit from standardized representations of direction-dependent depth and probabilistic completeness, making survey-specific dipole predictions directly comparable.

+Once these ingredients are treated consistently, comparisons with the CMB dipole can move beyond a universal coefficient and toward survey-specific theoretical predictions.
+Only at that stage can residual discrepancies be interpreted robustly in terms of astrophysical contamination, observational systematics, or genuinely new physics.